Before You Begin

 Consider the following:

-For more information on how to download an SSL certificate, see this Microsoft article.
+For more information on how to download an SSL certificate, see Microsoft Docs.

 When installing a certificate, do the following: